Luxury takes things to a different level.

 - American Express Platinum: $200

-We won’t spend too much time on the winners because it’s pretty black and white: the MasterCard and Citi card are at the top, followed by the Sapphire Reserve.
+We won’t spend too much time on the winners because it’s pretty black and white: the MasterCard’s 15.74% leads the way here, while the Altitude Reserve sneaks ahead of the next three cards.

 The American Express Platinum is the interesting card here because it’s what is known as a “charge card”.
 There is no credit limit, but all purchases must be paid off at the end of the month.